sampsyo/cs6120/content/blog/2020-09-25-efficient-path-profiling/index.md

 ### 3. Instrumenting code

 The algorithm augments the code we're profiling so that when we run the code, we have logic that tracks which edges are traversed and which weights are added to our running sum.
+We don't need to track any complicated data structures like linked lists, or thread through much data.
+We only need to increment an integer in a register!

 ### Regenerating paths